Describe an exercise you know.: IELTS Speaking Cue Card

 Follow up questions

-What benefits have you noticed since you started running?
+What benefits have you experienced from morning running?

 Practice other cue cards